osthomas/gbtask/README.md

 options:
-  -h, --help            show this help message and exit -i, --infile INFILE   Input file (default: <_io.TextIOWrapper name='<stdin>'
+  -h, --help            show this help message and exit -i, --infile INFILE   Input file (default: stdin) -o, --outfile OUTFILE
-                        mode='r' encoding='utf-8'>)
-  -o, --outfile OUTFILE
-                        Output file (default: <_io.TextIOWrapper
-                        name='<stdout>' mode='w' encoding='utf-8'>)
-  --groupby [GROUPBY ...]
+                        Output file (default: stdout) --groupby [GROUPBY ...]
                         Names of qualifiers for first-level grouping of features (default: ['gene']) --groupby-overlap, --no-groupby-overlap
                         Group features by overlap after grouping by qualifiers?
-Warning, this may lead to undesirable separation of features if there is no scaffolding super-feature that covers all sub-features. (default:
+                        Warning, this may lead to undesirable separation of features if there is no scaffolding super-feature that covers all sub-features. (default: False) --infer-exons, --no-infer-exons
-                        False)
-  --infer-exons, --no-infer-exons
                         Infer mRNA/exon features per feature group, depending on what is available (default: True) --infer-utrs, --no-infer-utrs
                         Infer UTR features per feature group based on exons and CDS (default: True)
 ```